nihilno/portfolio/README.md

 overall hero on sm!

-experiecnes center text on lg
+experiences center text on lg

+extract secion titles to separate component. same with particles maybe